Mean field propagation of infinite dimensional Wigner measures with a singular two-body interaction potential

 In \cite{AmNi1} Wigner measures were introduced in the infinite dimensional setting and their main properties were studied.
-This presentation exploited and clarified the intimate relationship between pseudo-differential calculus, phase-space geometry and the probability approach, inherent to bosonic QFT.
+The above-mentioned work exploited and clarified the intimate relationship between pseudo-differential calculus, phase-space geometry and the probability approach, inherent to bosonic QFT.
 In \cite{AmNi2}, the dynamics for well prepared data and bounded interaction potentials was reconsidered within this approach.
 The general propagation result was obtained in \cite{AmNi3} for bounded interaction potentials.
 In particular, we showed that the BBGKY hierarchy dynamics is a projected picture of the evolution of the Wigner measure, for which there is a closed equation.
 One difficulty which was solved in \cite{AmNi3} is concerned with the integration of a weak Liouville equation valid after testing with cylindrical or polynomial observables: Such classes of observables are not preserved by the nonlinear Hamiltonian mean field flow.
 For bounded interaction potentials, the number conservation allows polynomial approximations of the nonlinear deformation in balls of the phase-space.
-This done by following a truncated Dyson expansion approach presented in \cite{FGS,FKP,FKS}.
-In applications, an important case is the one of $2$-body Coulombic interaction because it models the general non relativistic motion of charged (or gravitational) particles.
-Again there are results about the mean field problem for specific initial data (see \cite{BEGMY, KnPi}), but the approach that we followed in \cite{AmNi3} essentially fails.
+This is done by adapting a truncated Dyson expansion approach presented in \cite{FGS,FKP,FKS}.
+In applications, an important case is the $2$-body Coulomb interaction since it models the general non relativistic motion of charged (or gravitational) particles.
+Again there are results about the mean field problem for specific initial data (see \cite{BEGMY, KnPi}), but the approach we have followed in \cite{AmNi3} essentially fails.
 With a singular pair interaction potential, a solution to this problem is provided by measure transportation techniques developed for optimal transport theory (see \cite{AGS, Vil1}).
 Hence, the dynamical mean field limit relies even more on the fact that Wigner measures are \underline{probability measures} on the phase-space.

 We now expose our main result.
 The Hamiltonian of an $n$-body quantum system, with a pair interaction potential, is given by the Schr{\"o}dinger operator